AnasysInstruments/anasys-python-tools/README.rst

 --------

 - Read and write files with .axz, .axd, and .irb file extensions
-- Extract AFM height map images as numpy arrays
+- Extract AFM spectral and height map images as numpy arrays
-- Extract specrtal data as numpy arrays
 - Quickly display and save your data
+- Use your data with popular Python data libraries and applications (Pandas, Orange3, Jupyter, etc.)
 - Work with your data when you're away from your instruments

 Installation